All Sailing Instructions for Combined Club Championship

 13.3 Order of Starts for Points Races

 Class 2 (relaxed fleet): Warning Signal (1055), Start (1100).

 Class 1 (experienced fleet): Warning Signal (1125), Start (1130).

 Competitors are required, while racing, to avoid navigating within the limits of the Harwich Deep water channel seaward of the Shotley Spit Cardinal Buoy, as defined by straight lines joining consecutive channel marks including the Landguard buoy, and out to sea as far as the Rough buoy.
 For the purposes of the RRS such lines are to be regarded as a Continuing Obstruction.

 For passage races, a boundary extending 50 meters from the extremities of any Wind Farm shall be treated as an obstruction and RSS Rules 19 and 20 shall apply.

 The course to be sailed will be announced by VHF and may also be indicated by a display board, as follows:

-A VHF announcement will be made not more than 15 minutes before the Warning Signal.
+A VHF announcement will be made before the Warning Signal.
 At least one repeat broadcast will be given, and further repeats to competitors may be made on request by any boat when convenient, but not during any starting sequence.